-Infant and Pregnancy Loss Support Group:
+Infant and Pregnancy Loss Support Group

 This free monthly group is for those who have experienced the loss of a pregnancy at any stage or infant loss shortly after birth and are looking for support from others with shared experiences.

-Both groups are facilitated by an advanced practice nurse with experience supporting families whose pregnancies have ended unexpectedly or whose infants have died.
+The group is facilitated by an advanced practice nurse with experience supporting families whose pregnancies have ended unexpectedly or whose infants have died.

-Both groups held at First Connections
+Held at First Connections

 179 Great Road, #104A